MySCAD Portal Redesign

 Refreshed visual design

-By completely overhauling MySCAD's interface, we modernized the portal's look and feel while enhancing functionality.
+By completely overhauling MySCAD's interface, we modernized the portal's look and feel while improving functionality through data-driven changes.

 Discovery